tarantool/libslave/README.md

 "cmake .. -DCMAKE_BUILD_TYPE=Release".
 Then, if configure step is complete, run "make".

-Review and edit Logging.h and SlaveStats.h to interface the library to your app's logging and monitoring subsystems.
+Review and edit `Logging.h` and `SlaveStats.h` to interface the library to your app's logging and monitoring subsystems.

 You can type "make test" inside of "build" directory to run tests.
 You will need a working mysql server for it.
-Settings of mysql connection can be adjusted in test/data/mysql.conf.
-Type "ctest -V" if something went wrong and you need see test output.
+Settings of mysql connection can be adjusted in `test/data/mysql.conf`.
+Type `ctest -V` if something went wrong and you need see test output.

 Using the library